oils-for-unix/oils/doc/hay.md

 - Sandboxing:
   - More find-grained rules?
   - "restricted" could come with a security guarantee.
-I've avoided making such guarantees,  but I think it's possible as Oil matures.
+I've avoided making such guarantees,  but I think it's possible as YSH matures.
 The interpreter uses dependency inversion to isolate I/O.
 - More location info, including the source file.